4. Deploy your resources to a control plane

 up project run --local

-command installs your project functions and dependencies to a control plane.
+The run command installs your project functions and dependencies to a control plane.

 Authenticate with your cloud provider